Zero Waste Project — The new life of concrete

 Material as narrative

 The products born from this process contain 10 to 80 percent reclaimed material, yet they hold the same strength, detail, and character as ever.
-Their surfaces speak in two languages: the raw terrazzo with visible traces of rebirth, and the soft “sand” finish, silent, pure, mini
+Their surfaces speak in two languages: the raw terrazzo with visible traces of rebirth, and the soft “sand” finish, silent, pure, minimal.
+Two expressions of the same idea — that beauty lies in transformation.

 Design with awareness